-Just before he died, Umar nominated six companions of the Holy Prophet (S), to choose from amongst themselves his successor.
-The six were Abdur Rahman bin Awf, Othman bin Affan, Ali bin Abu Talib (A), Sa'd bin Abi Waggaas, Zubayr bin Awam and Talha bin Ubaidullah.
+Just before he died, Omar nominated six companions of the Holy Prophet (S), to choose a successor from amongst them.
+The six were Abdur Rahman bin Awf, Othman bin Affan, Ali bin Abu Talib (A), Sa'd bin Abi Waqqaas, Zubayr bin Awam and Talha bin Ubaidullah.

-This was a very clever move by Umar because he had chosen people who would not readily favor Imam Ali (A).
+This was a very clever move by Omar because he had chosen people who would not readily favor Imam Ali (A).
 Furthermore, he had instructed that if any of these six challenged the appointment of the person who was finally declared Caliph, he should be killed.